-Love it or hate it, some home security companies want you to sign on the dotted line before enjoying their equipment and service.
-We’ve seen this from big-name brands like Frontpoint, and even today ADT and Vivint require contracts to get started.
-Well, “require” isn’t exactly the word, but we’ll get to that.
+Love it or hate it, many home security companies want you to sign on the dotted line before you even switch on their equipment.
+We’ve seen this from big-name brands like Frontpoint, ADT, and Vivint.
+While some companies make long-term contracts compulsory, others offer it as an option, sometimes as part of a financing agreement.

-We recently contacted a Vivint representative and had them set us up with a smart home security system (Vivint turned out to be one of our favorites!).
+We recently contacted a Vivint representative and had them set us up with a smart home security system.
 Of course, we first pored over the contract with a fine-tooth comb before signing our life away.

 Truth is, there’s a lot of scuttlebutt about how strict Vivint is with their contracts.
-But we actually found some fine-print policies that helped take the edge off for us.
+But the reality is, Vivint contracts aren’t stricter or more cumbersome than the rest of the industry.
+Also, Vivint contracts are mostly associated with financing, in the same way contracts are associated with financing a car or smartphone.
+Vivint’s cancellation policy offers some very reasonable outs as well.
 At the end of the day, Vivint’s contracts aren’t so bad — though we do share a few caveats to consider.
 Without further ado, let’s check it out.

 Pro Tip: Need to get out of a Vivint contract?
 Just enlist in the military!
 We say it tongue-in-cheek, but Vivint does have “outs” for active service members.
 We share all about that and other important contract considerations in this guide.
 (PS – we support our troops, but there are easier ways to get out of your Vivint contract than enlisting in the Army).